 There are presuppositions I hope to avoid.
 Simply purchasing a varmint rifle and zeroing at 50 to 100 yards may not effectively prepare us for the field.
 Practice (the more realistic, the better) provides a great advantage.

 When I practice, I can use targets that are readily available at a well-stocked sporting goods store or gun shop.
 Other shooting associates have adopted some of the same methods.
 My targets are as simple as party balloons, paper plates, index cards, clay skeet/trap targets, beverage cans, or paper targets with life-size varmint silhouettes.
-Bullseye target quickly become boring.
-I set my targets at varying distances in an effort to better acquaint myself with range estimation and changes in my rifle’s point of impact at 25 to 300 yards.
+Bullseye targets quickly become boring.
+I set my targets at varying distances in an effort to better acquaint myself with range estimation and to better gauge changes in my rifle’s point of impact at 25 to 300 yards.

 There is a new generation of targets that will permit a great many bullets to pass through before their useful service ends, and I use those with satisfaction.
 When using my .22 rimfire rifles and handguns, I include a few targets I would not use for the more powerful .22 centerfire cartridges.
 I’d recommend practice in the standing offhand, sitting, kneeling and prone positions with the rifle(s) or sidearm(s) you intend to take afield.

 Avoid trashing your practice area; always bring trash bags to collect your mess.
 You carried it in, so carry it out.
 Pick up your expended brass.
-Reloaders will collect their brass for the most practical reason; it’s 50% of the cost of their ammunition!
-Some shooters their leave brass on the ground; that is wasteful and in poor taste.
+Reloaders will collect their brass for the most practical reason; it’s 50% of the initial cost of their ammunition!
+Some shooters leave their brass on the ground; that is wasteful and in poor taste.
 If you don’t reload your ammunition, give the brass to an appreciative shooter who does reload that cartridge, or save it in a cool, dry, airtight container because you may choose to reload someday.

 While savoring a cup of coffee with conversation, a friend (who is not a shooter and is averse to hunting) asked why I didn’t consider it cruel to shoot varmints, and I tried to explain that our purpose is not to inflict pain, it’s to eliminate the varmint.
 As we spoke, a mosquito landed on his left forearm and he reflexively swatted it with his right hand, so I asked if he could see the correlation; he’d just eliminated a pest or nuisance without any hesitation.
 He countered that the insect was an insignificant parasite, and I suggested that his parameters for pest elimination apparently paralleled my own.